-When it comes to employee engagement strategies, the responsibility mostly falls on managers to ensure that employees remain engaged in the workplace.
-Meanwhile, employee engagement data shows that only 15% of employees worldwide and just 34% in the U.S. are engaged.
-So what could be going wrong?
+When it comes to employee engagement strategies, the responsibility mainly falls on managers to ensure that employees remain engaged in the workplace.

-Gallup’s research shows that only 10% of human beings are naturally wired to be great managers, even though others can acquire management skills.
-Still, companies appoint managers with the right skills only 18% of the time.
+Still, companies only appoint managers with the right skills 18% of the time.
 As a result, they experience low employee engagement.

-Unfortunately, many companies miss the mark when addressing employee engagement issues—it’s not always as easy as introducing new rewards and incentives or investing in team bonding activities.
-Sometimes, it requires more of an introspective approach—where managers have to evaluate how their actions affect employees.
+Unfortunately, many companies miss the mark when addressing employee engagement issues—it's not always as easy as introducing new rewards and incentives or investing in team bonding activities.
+Sometimes, it requires more of a reflective approach—where managers have to evaluate how their actions affect employees.

-This article analyzes some of those terrible strategies and practices that managers use when managing employees.
+This article analyzes some of those terrible strategies and practices managers use when managing employees.

 In many companies, managers set very high, somewhat unrealistic, goals for their workers.
-These goals are often followed by threats to their jobs, such as threats to fire them, cut their pay, or demote them.
+These goals are often followed by threats to their jobs, such as firing them, cutting their pay, or demoting them.

-Many employees in Sales roles can relate to this practice done by managers.
+Many employees in sales roles can relate to this practice done by managers.
 In a 2017 CBC report, three employees at a TD Bank in Canada described their experience with unrealistic goals and job insecurity.
-In their roles, which had a sales component, they admitted to being under extreme pressure to meet unrealistic quarterly sales revenue goals—leading them to drive sales by upselling products and services that customers didn’t need.
+In their roles, which had a sales component, they were under extreme pressure to meet unrealistic quarterly sales revenue goals—leading them to drive sales by upselling products and services that customers didn't need.